ceandrade/BrkgaMpIpr.jl/docs/src/guide.md

 ```

 I hope by now you got your system set up and running.
 Let's see the essential
-details on how to use the BrkgaMpIpr.jl.
+details on how to use the BrkgaMpIpr.

 First things first: basic data structures and decoder function
 --------------------------------------------------------------------------------